10 Tips for Busy Moms To Reconnect With Their Kids

 When Eye-Contact Isn’t Best

 Eye contact shows care and concern.
 However, there will be some instances where no eye-contact is best.
 Ever wonder why your best conversations are in the car sometimes?
 It’s because you can be more open and vulnerable without the intensity of eye-contact.
 So definitely include eye contact throughout the day, but don’t push for it if the child, or you, is feeling more comfortable not having eye-contact.

-It’s not just parents that love to think back on fond memories, but kids do to!
+It’s not just parents that love to think back on fond memories, but kids do too!
 In fact, they also love to hear about memories that don’t even include them!
-They want to hear about your life and learn about what it was like for you as a kid, what your favorite memories were, and of course any funny story that shows you’re human and make mistakes too!
+They want to hear about your life and learn about what it was like for you as a kid, what your favorite memories were, and of course, any funny story that shows you’re human and make mistakes too!

 - Helps your children relate to you more, shows you’re human too